geoalvarado/Getting-Started-with-Python/Installing_Pyhton_On_MacOS.md

 It should show something like Python 3.x.x.

-### 3. Install a Virtual Environment Manager (Recommended, please use a virtual environment whenever using python on your MAC to avoid mixing installed packages)
+### 3. Install a Virtual Environment Manager
+### Recommended: please use a virtual environment whenever using python on your MAC to avoid mixing installed packages!
+### Anything related to `pip install` should be done from a virtual environment.
+Best Practice!

 For managing Python projects efficiently, you should use virtual environments.